wikimatze/wikimatze.de/_posts/2013-10-17-browsing-padrinos-codebase-with-ctags-in-vim.md

 ```

-I have ove 269 installed gems on my system (use `gem list | wc -l`) and it took around 7 seconds to generate a tag file with over 200.000 lines.
+I have over 269 installed gems on my system (use `gem list | wc -l`) and it took around 7 seconds to generate a tag file with over 200.000 lines.
 The chances are high that you have errors in your `tags` file occur and I really don't want to load such a big tag file into my vim session.
 Please note, that the generated tag file `gems.tag` instead of `tags`.

 ## Generating Ctags project specific ones gems